LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 The ```rdp_request_esg()``` method above just create the request message payload, and send it to the RDP ESG service as HTTP GET request with the Requests ```requests.get()``` method.
 The return values can be as follows
 - If the request success (HTTP status is 200), returns the response data in JSON message format.
-- If the URL or credentials parameters are empty or none, raise the TypeError exception to the caller.
+- If the URL or access token, or universe values are empty or none, raise the TypeError exception to the caller.
 - If the request fails, raise the Requests' HTTPError exception to the caller with HTTP status response information.

 ### Testing a valid RDP ESG Request-Response